Try Playground

 </bean>

-- default-cache-name: This lets you specify a default cache for Spring application.
-If the required cache configuration does not exist in the configuration file, the default cache will be used.
+• default-cache-name: This lets you specify a default cache for the Spring application.
+If the required cache configuration is missing in the configuration file, it will use the default cache.

 <caches>